 5. Tom Kha Gai is always relegated to the “soup” category in cookbooks and on restaurant menus.
 Here’s an annoying, hair-splitting, philosophical question: is everything broth-y a ‘soup’?
 Is the “soup” designation based on its appearance or the way in which it is served and consumed?
 You decide.
 The fact is that Tom Kha Gai, like most Thai dishes — soupy or not — are almost always served with rice as an entrée, as part of the whole meal ensemble and not as a stand-alone.
 [That little bowl of Tom Yam or Tom Kha Gai which your local Thai restaurant serves you with a couple of mini spring rolls as part of your lunch special is a westernized practice.]

-7. The recipe which I’m sharing with you is a compromise between the old-fashioned kind of Tom Kha Gai (with bone-in and skin-on hunks of chicken and gnarly, curling chicken feet flailing about in the pot) and the kind made by dissolving some bottled Tom Kha paste in coconut milk.
+7. The recipe which I’m sharing with you is a compromise between the traditional/old-fashioned-rustic Tom Kha Gai (with bone-in and skin-on hunks of chicken and gnarly, curling chicken feet flailing about in the pot) and the kind made by dissolving some bottled Tom Kha paste in coconut milk.
 If you don’t like bones in your soup, don’t feel guilty.
 Likewise, if you absolutely cannot find fresh galangal (without which Tom Kha isn’t Tom Kha), fresh lemongrass, and fresh kaffir lime leaves, don’t feel bad about using the paste.
 It’s still better than using dried galangal, dried lemongrass, and dried kaffir lime leaves which, from my experience, yields probably the most disgusting Tom Kha Gai — if you can even call it that — I’ve ever had any time anywhere.
 Broth infused with the dried version of those herbs tastes like really bad herbal medicine.

 8. The problem with boneless, skinless chicken breast meat is that it’s susceptible to being overcooked.
 Your broth could be seasoned well, but if your chicken is tough and rubbery, that takes the joy out of the whole experience.
 Boneless, skinless chicken thighs are much better, if you ask me.
 But if you use boneless, skinless chicken breasts, be sure to slice the meat against the grain (though, as you can see from the pictures, I broke my own rule …) and cook it very, very gently as if you’re poaching the chicken meat.
 Chef Michael Pardus shows you how to poach shrimp the right way in the video below, but the concept applies to boneless, skinless, bite-sized pieces of chicken breast meat as well.